-If you have a sufficiently large number of HILDA users (at least 15) who are interested in training, we may be able to conduct a special training session for you.
-A registration fee will apply.
+Should you have a sufficiently large number of HILDA users (at least 15) who are interested in training, we may be able to conduct a special training session for you.
 Please contact Nicole Watson to discuss your request (n.watson@unimelb.edu.au).